aragon/staking/README.md

 ```

 ## Coverage
-Currently coverage doesn't work with Embark (see [this issue](https://github.com/embark-framework/embark/issues/1115)).
-So you have to use truffle scripts.
-After having run previous truffle test command (or `./scripts/truffleit.sh`), use `npm run coverage:truffle`.
+You can measure coverage using Truffle by running `npm run coverage`.